thyal/tm-docs/source/languages/en/ts/tutorials/fast-track/What-Is-TinySolution.md

 ]
 ---

-This page provides a introduction to the TinySolution Architecture.

-## How Does TinySolution Work?

 TinySolution™ allows information to be exchanged over the Internet, between physical hardware and high-level application software.
 TinySolution™ provides a communication infrastructure that allows application designers